How to Use Different CSS Style Sheets For Different Browsers

 Again, the above code works because a normal browser will interpret "<![if !(IE 6)]>" and "<[endif]>" as HTML tags that it does not recognise, and ignore them.
 This code, however, will not validate as correct in a HTML validator, since it does not use valid HTML tags.

 Note that you can also test for IE without specifying a version number.
-For example, the following loads the style sheet only if the browser is not IE 5 or above:
+For example, the following loads the style sheet only if the browser is not IE 5 to 9:

 <![if !IE]>